 Selected engagements

-Designed AI driven systems to structure, classify, and retrieve knowledge across more than 100,000 internal documents, including competency mapping and lessons learned repositories for consulting and engineering organisations.
+Designed AI driven systems to structure, classify, and retrieve knowledge across more than 100,000 internal documents, including competency mapping and lessons learned repositories.

 Developed predictive maintenance models for renewable energy systems including wind turbines and hydrogen electrolysers.
-Conducted causal analysis of equipment performance for optimisation in energy and pharmaceutical environments.
+Conducted causal analysis of equipment performance for optimisation.

-Ongoing advisory engagements with CEOs and their leadership teams, delivering quarterly on-site presentations that cover the latest AI developments, assess operational relevance, and provide hands-on guidance on what can realistically be implemented and how.
+Ongoing advisory with leadership teams, delivering quarterly presentations that cover the latest AI developments, assess operational relevance, and provide guidance on what can realistically be implemented.

 About

+That observation eventually became the focus of my research.
 I lecture on artificial intelligence and conduct research at the AI Software and Safety Research Center at HCW University of Applied Sciences, Vienna.
-Through private advisory sessions and ongoing strategic updates, I support executives in making disciplined AI decisions aligned with their operating model.
+My academic path spans four countries and four disciplines: mechanical engineering, production engineering, technology management, and supply chain management, with advanced studies in AI.